 If time permits and weather allows, we can have a picnic up in the mountains.
 You just have to tell me what you'll want to eat.
 I'll do the shopping and I'll bring with me the rest we need for our picnic on the roof of Romania, Thus, you'll have the chance to drink a glass of wine, taste the local foods, breathe the fresh air and admire the amazing view from Transfagarasan.

 winter version: the road is closed between November 1 and July 1 due to bad weather at over 2000 meters altitude.
 During this period, we can have an adapted version of the Transfagarasan tour.
 We will drive on a short portion of the Transfagarasan highway as far as the cable car station, from where we take the cable car to Balea lake.
 The cable car ride takes about 10 minutes and offers us the same breathtaking views, and even more.
 We can see Balea Waterfall and the Road from above, and if it is snowing, the boreal landscape is jaw-dropping.
 Arriving at Balea glacier lake, we can visit the Ice Hotel and we can fully enjoy and play in the snow.
 If it is clear, a special view opens up from the roof of the Fagaras mountains to the Transylvanian plateau.
 After returning back to the car, we can visit The Clay Castle or Carta Abbey, like in the short tour.
+Below is a short clip of this version of the tour, filmed in May.

 This is a Transfagarasan tour starting from and ending in Sibiu, but depending on your location we can customize this journey and adjust the itinerary to make your dream trip on Transfagarasan possible.